puneetbehl/grails-gradle-plugin/README.md

         developers = [johndoe: 'John Doe']
     }

-By default this plugin will publish to the specified `MAVEN_PUBLISH` instance for snapshots, and `NEXUS_PUBLISH` for releases.
+By default, this plugin will publish to the specified `MAVEN_PUBLISH` instance for snapshots, and `NEXUS_PUBLISH` for releases.
 To change the snapshot publish behavior, set `snapshotRepoType` to `PublishType.NEXUS_PUBLISH`.
-To change the release publish behavior,  set `releaseRepoType` to `PublishType.NEXUS_PUBLISH`.
+To change the release publish behavior, set `releaseRepoType` to `PublishType.MAVEN_PUBLISH`.

 The credentials and connection url must be specified as a project property or an environment variable.